 About the Program

 The Ophthalmology Residency Program in the Cullen Eye Institute at Baylor College of Medicine provides outstanding clinical and surgical training with extensive exposure to every ophthalmic subspecialty.
-Our nationally renowned and fully ACGME-accredited program (#10 in Doximity’s 2021 & 2022 program rankings) offers a wide array of training opportunities in one of the most advanced medical centers in the world.
+Our nationally renowned and fully ACGME-accredited program (#10 in Doximity’s 2021, 2022 and 2023 program rankings) offers a wide array of training opportunities in one of the most advanced medical centers in the world.

-Throughout the course of their residency, our trainees work in multiple and varied clinical settings that encompass the unbeatable educational triad of private, public, and governmental health care delivery.
-These facilities include Baylor’s Alkek Eye Center, Ben Taub General Hospital (in the Harris Health System), the Michael E. Debakey Veterans’ Affairs Medical Center, Texas Children’s Hospital, CHI/St. Luke’s Medical Center, and Houston Methodist Hospital.
+Throughout the course of their residency, our trainees work in multiple and varied clinical settings that encompass the unbeatable experience of private and public healthcare delivery.
+These facilities include Baylor’s Alkek Eye Center, Ben Taub General Hospital (in the Harris Health System), the Michael E. Debakey Veterans Affairs Medical Center, Texas Children’s Hospital, CHI/St. Luke’s Medical Center, and Houston Methodist Hospital.
 All of our clinics and hospitals are located less than 2 miles from each other within the Texas Medical Center, the world’s largest medical center.

 Our mission is to provide our residents with superb education in all aspects of ophthalmology that empower them to pursue the career of their choice - comprehensive or subspecialty ophthalmology in an academic or private practice setting.